Skip to Content

 I’ll be honest, I’m not usually a huge fan of the commercial, materialistic side of the festive season but I absolutely loooove baking at this time of the year.
 The last 3 months in the year are always the best for all things sweet!

-So I decided now is the perfect time to start my Autumn/Winter baking for 2019.
-First up are these perfectly fudgy crinkle cookies.
+So I decided now is the perfect time to start my Autumn/Winter baking for this year.
+First up are these perfectly fudgy vegan chocolate crinkle cookies.

 I think they’d make a great addition to any festive gathering.
 Plus, it’s something a bit different if you’ve never had these before!